sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 #### 3. Provider acceptance

-The default purchase process in the Sharetribe Web Template uses an instant checkout, which means customer checkout and purchase acceptance are all triggered on the same customer action.
+The default purchase and negotiation processes in the Sharetribe Web Template uses an instant checkout, which means customer checkout and purchase acceptance are all triggered on the same customer action.
 In other words, provider acceptance is not necessary.
-However, it is possible to add the provider acceptance step to the product buying process as well.
+However, it is possible to add the provider acceptance step to these processes as well.

 In the default booking process, on the other hand, a provider has 6 days to accept the booking until it expires automatically.
 This timeline